 Among the things (not all of them edible) that I brought back from Italy, there is a package of riso Carnaroli integrale (whole-grain Carnaroli rice) purchased at the farmers' market in Milan.
 The rice is grown in a farm (azienda agricola) not far from the city.
 The label describes the product as non trattato, which I interpret as meaning that no chemicals were used in growing it.
 The farm can be visited, and this is something I would like to do the next time I am in the area.

 In the meantime, I used the riso integrale to make risotto.
 My plan was to use some pomodorini ciliegia (cherry tomatoes) and some of the salvia (sage) from my herb garden to season the risotto.
 I grow several kinds of sage and the one I used this time is the pineapple one, whose smell I love.
 When I got back home, some of the branches displayed pretty red flowers, which make hummingbirds very happy.

-As cheese accompaniment I chose 1/4 cup of myzithra, grated, whose flavor, I thought, would go well with those in the risotto.
-Ricotta salata would have been an alternative.
 Remove the pan from the heat, add the cheese of choice, adjust the salt, stir, then let the risotto rest, covered, for a few minutes while you gather the guests around the table.

 This is my submission for the (drumroll, please) third anniversary of Weekend Herb Blogging.
 My heartfelt congratulations to the creator of this popular blogging event, Kalyn of Kalyn's Kitchen.
 And many thanks as well, for being such an exceptional organizer.
 Here is the roundup of WHB #156.